anggapark/depokhouse-etl/README.md

 # depokhouse-etl

+## Overview

-End-to-end data engineering project streaming pipeline starting with the data gathering and data ingestion, followed by data processing and data storage.
+End-to-end data engineering project streaming pipeline that demonstrates real-time data processing pipeline that can scrape data, process it with an LLM, and stream it through Kafka and Spark, ultimately storing it in Cassandra for future use.

 ## Diagram